 As a weapon state matures, the defects of its misinformation politics become more and more blatant.
 Lying yields nothing but stolen wealth and its entropy into chaos—sustainable wealth grows from the truth and trust in its legitimacy.
 Thoughtful reformers attempt to weave a few strands of peace mentality (including a bit of info politics) into the rotten basketwork of weapon management.
 This conglomeration of opposites cannot hold together for very long.
 Instead, it polarizes corrupt weapon managers against frustrated weapon dissidents in a centrifuge of disinfo politics.
 Here we are, ruled by...

-2. Disinfo elites include a mix of so-called populists and liberals, with a hard core of reactionaries who rule in the end on every important issue.
+2. Disinfo elites include a mix of so-called populists and moderates, with a hard core of reactionaries who rule in the end on every important issue.
 Together, they broadcast their endless semi-monologue through extensive hierarchies of corporations, governments and/or religions.
 Unlike politicians of misinformation, they permit carefully screened feedback in minute doses.

 The keyword in disinfo politics is "but."
 As in: "We hear your calls for reform, and understand that true morality, morale and efficiency dictate that we do things better; but …” there follows a long list of excuses why inefficient and immoral practices must remain routine.